botiqueme/dev-docs/endpoint-design-guidelines/register.md

 ---

-## Dettagli di Sicurezza
+## Security Details
 1. **Rate Limiting**:
-   - 3 richieste al minuto per IP con `Flask-Limiter`.
+   - 3 requests per minute per IP using Flask-Limiter.
-2. **Password Sicura**:
+2. **Secure Passwords**:
-   - Hashata con `bcrypt`.
+   - Hashed with bcrypt.
-3. **Email Temporanee Bloccate**:
+3. **Blocked Disposable Emails:**:
-   - Validazione tramite libreria specifica.
+   - Validation through a dedicated library.
-4. **Token Sicuro per Verifica Email**:
+4. **Secure Email Verification Token:**:
-   - Utilizzo di `URLSafeTimedSerializer`.
+   - Using URLSafeTimedSerializer.

 ---

-## Considerazioni Future e Migliorie Suggerite
+## Future Considerations and Suggested Improvements

-### 1. Gestione degli Utenti Non Verificati
+### 1. Handling Unverified Users
-- **Problema**: Gli utenti che non verificano l'email possono rimanere nel database indefinitamente.
+- **Problem**: Users who do not verify their email may remain in the database indefinitely.
-- **Soluzione**:
+- **Solution**:
-  - Implementare un sistema per eliminare automaticamente gli utenti non verificati dopo un periodo (es.
-7 giorni).
+  - Implement a system to automatically delete unverified users after a period (e.g., 7 days).

-### 2. Test Automatici
+### 2. Automated Testing
-- Scrivere test automatici per i seguenti scenari:
+- Write automated tests for the following scenarios:
-  - **Registrazione valida**
+  - **Valid registration**
-  - **Email duplicata**
+  - **Duplicate email**
-  - **Parametri mancanti**
+  - **Missing parameters**

-### 3. Scalabilità per Invio Email
+### 3. Scalable Email Sending
-- Implementare una coda per gestire l'invio delle email.
+- Implement a queue to manage email sending.

-### 4. Monitoraggio e Metriche
+### 4. Monitoring and Metrics
-- Aggiungere metriche per monitorare il comportamento dell'endpoint.
+- Add metrics to monitor the behavior of the endpoint.